Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

 .. image:: ../_static/imgs/RFID_Code_7.png
     :align: center

-Command “halt” is used to quit the selection state of the card.
+Command "halt" is used to quit the selection state of the card.

 .. image:: ../_static/imgs/RFID_Code_8.png
     :align: center